 5. Bake messages of gratitude into your Thanksgiving dinner rolls.

-Using crescent rolls purchased from the store or dough made from scratch, place a single folded note in the center of the raw dough.
-Carefully roll up your dough making sure to not crush the note.
+Using Pillsbury crescent rolls, place a single folded note in the center of the raw dough.
+Write the letter on parchment paper and use a water-resistant Sharpie or beeswax crayon.
+Carefully roll up your dough, making sure not to crush the note.
 Bake your rolls as instructed.

-When your Thanksgiving dinner guest pulls apart their roll, they’ll discover a special note!
+When your Thanksgiving dinner guest pulls apart their roll, they’ll discover a special message!

-8. Use note cards to make a thankful book with your dinner guests.
+8. Use note cards to write personal messages to your dinner guests.

 Have each guest write what they’re thankful for on a note card.
-Snap a photo of them to add later to the card.
-Assemble the cards into a book and add to it each year.
+Pass them out after dinner or as guests leave.
+Another idea is to create a book.
+Snap a photo of each card, assemble them into a book, and add to it each year.